enricobottazzi/ZKverse/README.md

 ![Screenshot 2022-02-23 at 14.20.25.png](screenshots/screenshot3.png)

-Github/iden3/circomlib is a tooling set of standard circiuts that you can use already implemented for you!
+Github/iden3/circomlib is a tooling set of standard circiuts!

 Github/iden3/snarkJs is a javascript library.
 Useful to generate proof in the browser!